eringerli/esp32-aog/README.md

 ![Schematics](doc/schema.png)

 The configuration has to match the connections for the IBT2 (PWM, enable) and the work and steer switches.
-This schematics is with modules from adafruit, but you can use other brands when you adjust the firmware for it.
+This schematics is with modules from Adafruit, but you can use other brands, if you adjust the firmware for it.
 This is usualy done by changing the `board` in `platformio.ini`.

 An example of a itemlist is below: